kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

   }'
 ```

-Customers subscribing to this channel will receive the following notification:
+Clients subscribing to this channel will receive the following notification:

 <details><summary>Click to expand</summary>
 <pre>